 While the IRS requires you to take MRDs, you have some flexibility on timing and what to do with the money.
-For instance, if you don’t need it for living expenses, you may want to give it to your heirs or a charity.
+For instance, if you don’t need it for living expenses, you may want to give it to your heirs or a charity, or reinvest it.

 Here are four key questions that can help you come up with an MRD strategy.

 |1.||Do you need the money to cover living expenses?|

-Arranging to have the money automatically distributed to a cash management or taxable brokerage account also helps to ensure that your MRD requirement will be met by the deadline of December 31 each year, avoiding an IRS penalty on missed or underfunded distributions.
+Having the money automatically distributed to a cash management or taxable brokerage account also helps to ensure that your MRD requirement will be met by the deadline of December 31 each year, avoiding an IRS penalty on missed or underfunded distributions.

 When planning your budget, bear in mind that you’ll generally owe income tax on any MRDs and other distributions from traditional retirement accounts.
 You can have taxes automatically withheld from your MRDs.
-If you choose not to do this, make sure you set money aside for tax time, and be careful—sometimes underwithholding can result in a tax penalty.
+If you choose not to do this, make sure you set aside money for tax time, and be careful—sometimes underwithholding can result in a tax penalty.

 Annuities have advantages—most eliminate the need to worry about outliving your money, for one—but also drawbacks, such as the loss of access to your principal.
 Weigh the purchase of an annuity carefully, and do so in the context of a broader retirement plan.
 There are two payment options: